mrsan22/NgxMatTypeahead/README.md

 # NgxMatTypeahead

-* A simple typeahead directive to be used with Angular Material input and matAutocomplete component.
+* A simple typeahead `directive` to be used with Angular Material input and matAutocomplete component.
 * This directives enhances the funtionality of Angular Material `matAutocomplete` component and is recommended that it is used with it.
 * However, this directive can be used with `any other` autocomplete component.
 * It is developed using `Angular >=6.0.0` and its newly introduced `ng g library` schematics.
 * This library is part of MatTypeahead project and it is generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

+## Examples/Demo

+A simple Example can be found under `src/app` directory of this repository.
+TODO: For seeing the example on Stackblitz Click here.

 ## Installation

 TODO: Add npm i NgxMatTypeahead

 ## API